What is a UCC Filing, and Do I Need One?

 Assets

-Any assets you’ve pledged to a lender can be seized to satisfy your debt if you default or file bankruptcy.
+Any assets you’ve pledged to a lender can be seized to satisfy your debt if you default or file for bankruptcy.

 Do I Need a UCC Filing?